 At Wythe Wound & Hyperbaric Medicine Center, we follow treatment protocols specifically established for each type of wound.
 We utilize the latest approaches to wound healing and remain current in new scientific advances in wound care.

 That's where our Wound Care Center® can help.
-With state-of-the-art treatments available including debridement, dressing selection, special shoes, and patient education, people with non-healing and chronic wounds now have a place to turn.
+With treatments available including debridement, dressing selection, special shoes, and patient education, people with non-healing and chronic wounds now have a place to turn.
 The Center uses an interdisciplinary model of care, including infectious-disease management, physical therapy, occupational therapy, laboratory evaluation, nutritional management, pain management, diabetes education, and other areas to address total patient health.

 The Wound Care Center is the only center in our primary service area of Wythe and Bland counties.
 The staff includes the program director, nurse manager, technician, and nurse practitioner.